eradiate/eradiate/docs/rst/user_guide/install.rst

    Eradiate uses a modified version of the Mitsuba 3 renderer, distributed on PyPI as ``eradiate-mitsuba``.
-That package conflicts with the ``mitsuba`` package distributed by the Mitsuba team and both cannot be installed together.
+That package conflicts with the ``mitsuba`` package distributed by the Mitsuba team.
+Both are incompatible with each other.

    The ``eradiate`` PyPI package lists ``eradiate-mitsuba`` as a dependency.
 A normal usage pattern should result in the correct flavour of Mitsuba being